build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 ## Goals for this section:

 In the previous chapter, we build a small network of 2 machines that could ping each other.
 Now, we want to build on that structure to add a second network.
 Once we have another network, we'll need to start building routes for machines on each network to be able to communicate with each other.

 ### ASIDE: Efficiencies

 #### Naming of the Containers

 You may have noticed in chapter 1 that, while we named our containers `boudi` and `pippin`, what appeared in the terminal when we jumped on those containers was a sha that doesn't have much meaning for us, e.g. `root@0c3ce9be81e7:/#`.
 Because that sha doesn't have meaning for us, it was hard to track which window was a terminal for which container.

 Also, as we started working on this chapter and were working with 3 machines on 2 networks, we also started getting our IP addresses jumbled.
 We wanted a solution that gave us a prettier prompt in our terminal, e.g. `root@boudi:/#`, and we wanted to be able to ping a container with the container name, e.g. `ping pippin`.

 The first solution we employed was to modify the `/etc/hosts` on each machine, e.g. `10.1.1.2	pippin` on `pippin`.
 This was great, except it's a continued manual effort every time we have to rebuild the containers.
 Turns out... adding a `hostname` to the container definition in `docker-compose.yml` did the trick!

 #### Scripts

 Before we get started, let's look at a couple scripts we added.
 On the root level of this repo, there's a `bin` folder.
 We've started adding simple scripts there to make our lives easier.
 Here's the scripts we've added thus far:

 * `hopon`: in order to jump on a container, we had to type a long-ish command `docker exec -it 002-smol-internet-boudi-1 /bin/bash`.
 This allows us to simply type `hopon boudi`, which we will be using for the rest of our exploration.
-* `restart`: in experimenting with various setups in both our `Dockerfile` and `docker-compose.yml`, we needed to cleanup the images our containers were build from regularly.
+* `restart`: in experimenting with various setups in both our `Dockerfile` and `docker-compose.yml`, we needed to cleanup the images our containers were built from regularly.
 Now, we can simply type `restart` instead of finding and removing each container.

 Because the scripts are dependant on a version of `docker-compose.yml` that exists in each chapter subfolder, we need to add the scripts to our `PATH` from the root of this directory:

 ```
+# Make sure to run this command in the root of this repository, or it won't work!
 export PATH="$PATH:`pwd`/bin"
 ```